TermySequence/v8-linux/v8/gn/docs/reference.md

   The contents of some lists ('sources', 'deps', etc.) will be sorted to a canonical order.
-To suppress this, you can add a comment of the form "# NOSORT" immediately preceeding the assignment. e.g.
+To suppress this, you can add a comment of the form "# NOSORT" immediately preceding the assignment. e.g.

   # NOSORT
   sources = [